So what is it with the Ford Bros. goons and their anti-urban henchman, C

 “It is emblematic of Waterfront Toronto that they just don’t get the value of a dollar,” Councillor Denzil Minnan-Wong stated, as if he alone in his tight-fisted, small-mindedness, understood.

 “You’re missing the point in Sugar Beach!”
 Deputy Mayor Norm Kelly told the Executive Committee.

 Ahh, yes.
 You’re missing the point.
 Especially you, TweetleDum, TweetleDumber and TweetleDMW.

 My initial reaction was to look for deeper meaning or intentions in such intemperate outbursts although with these guys it isn’t an irregular occurrence.
-The Fords have a tendency to turn various shades of bluster whenever they open their mouths.
-Councillor Minnan-Wong, he develops a certain tone of smug petulance.

 But you will remember back nearly 3 years ago, Councillor Ford had big plans for some of the waterfront.
 Such monumentally huge plans that he appeared to have left his brother, the mayor, out of the loop.
 Ferris wheels.
 Monorails.
 Shopping malls.